-How sweet it is to watch our son’s compete in the Sweet 16 game tonight!
+How sweet it is to watch our son’s compete in the sport they love!

 As mother’s we are always proud, excited, and nervous at the same time.
-Some of us yell and cheer, some pray, some hide our eyes when the game it too close for comfort, while some of us sit quietly and clap when the team scores.
-We all have our individual ways to cheer on our son’s in hope of a victory.
-Each mother had a great impact on her son and was also greatly impacted when our sons left to play basketball at KU and mature into men.
+Some of us yell, some pray, some hide our eyes when the game is too close for comfort, while some of us sit quietly and clap when the team scores.
+We all have our individual ways to cheer on our sons in hope of a victory.
+As mothers of KU basketball players, we are fortunate to have had an impact on our sons and their development, while also being greatly impacted when they left home to play basketball at KU and mature into men.

 Here are a few of their stories….